ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/object-detection/tutorial.md

    - **Email Subject**: Click on the *Input Type* dropdown and select the **string** type.
 This means that Node will take the actual value provided in the Input Field as a string.
 In the Input Field, paste the 'Automate Hello World Object Detection'.

    - **Email Body**: Click on the *Input Type* dropdown and select the **expression** type.
-Using the expression type we will be able to provide values from the **msg** object to our email body directly in the node.
+Using the expression type you will be able to provide values from the **msg** object to your email body directly in the node.
 Click on the horizontal menu button on the right edge of the Input.

      Paste the following expression.
 Once done, click on the *Done* button to close the editor, and then once again to close the Node Properties and save the changes: